Cysharp/ConsoleAppFramework/ReadMe.md

 });
 ```

 If the method throws an unhandled exception, ConsoleAppFramework always set `1` to the exit code.
-Also, in that case, output `Exception.ToString` to `ConsoleApp.LogError` (the default is `Console.WriteLine`).
+Also, in that case, output `Exception` to `ConsoleApp.LogException` (the default is `Console.WriteLine`).
 If you want to modify this code, please create a custom filter.
 For more details, refer to the [Filter](#filtermiddleware-pipline--consoleappcontext) section.

 Attribute based parameters validation
 ---